Skip to main content

 Maternity care – sometimes called antenatal care or pregnancy care – is a large umbrella term that encompasses the wide range of clinical, medical and social interventions that accompany pregnancy and childbirth.

-This year-long SBRI project aims to engage the multi-disciplinary maternity community through studying the maternity care pathways, highlighting carbon and health inequity hotspots, supporting maternity teams to run QI projects to tackle these hotspots, and bringing the whole community together to discuss how the findings can influence future maternity care.
+This year-long SBRI project aimed to engage the multi-disciplinary maternity community by studying maternity care pathways, highlighting carbon and health inequity hotspots, supporting maternity teams to run QI projects to address these areas, and bringing the wider community together to discuss how the findings could shape the future of maternity care.

 How does global warming affect maternity care?